oracle-livelabs/database/tmm-run-sample-apps/env-setup/setup-compute-novnc-ssh.md

-# Set Up the Environment
+# Set up compute instance

 ## Introduction
 This lab will show you how to set up a Resource Manager stack that will generate the Oracle Cloud objects needed to run your workshop.